 Of course, it’s one thing to have the data available to you and another to do something with it.
-As Ben Gregory, product manager at Astronomer rightly points out in a piece for Chartio; data only provides value when acted upon.
+As Brent Dykes, a contributor for Forbes rightly points out; "The more specific and complete the insight is, the more likely it can be acted on."

 How can you get more value from your POS data?

 As stated above, POS data plays a vital part in helping you to run your retail business.